vebbis321/thel.foo/content/posts/validation/index.md

 And remove all the validation code in `viewDidLoad`.

 Now since we know that the enum `CustomTextFieldType` has the same cases as our `ValidationType` enum, and it is big chance that it stays that way, we can actually transform one enum into the other.
-Then you might ask: Why don't just use one for both?
+Then you might ask: "Why can't we use one for both?".
 Even though we duplicate the naming cases, I still think we have better code with two enums -- since one should belong to the `CustomTextField` class and one should be for the `ValidationType`.
-If we didn't use two enums the naming would be `CustomTextFieldValidationType` which doesn't make sense.
-So let me show you what we can do with the `rawValue`.
+If we didn't use two enums the naming would be `CustomTextFieldValidationType`, which doesn't make sense.
+So let me show you how we we can do with the `rawValue`.

 Assign a string `rawValue` to the `ValidationType`.